 The discharge shall not adversely affect the beneficial uses of the receiving water.

-The discharge is necessary because a polluted groundwater cleanup operation is required by an action of the Regional Water Board.
+The discharge is necessary because a polluted groundwater cleanup operation is required by an action of the North Coast Water Board.

 The discharge is necessary because no feasible alternative to the discharge (reinjection, reclamation, evaporation, discharge to a community wastewater treatment and disposal system, etc.) is available.